nuno67gomes/RC/README.txt

     5.2.
 Quickly move to the cable program console and press 0 for unplugging the cable, 2 to add noise, and 1 to normal 5.3.
 Check if the file received matches the file sent, even with cable disconnections or with noise

-  no idea
-  1. why is it not closing on reciver end

-DONE:
-  apllication_layer
-  1. change to little endian of the fileSze info size indicator
-  2. apllication layer when reciving END ceck match byteSTART == byteEND == byteReceived
-  3. remove seq number from apllication layer
-  4. not saving START file name correctly

-  link_layer
-  2. verify when reciving response ignore if not RR or REJ
-  3. change Receiver response to A_TX
-  4. when RX send DISC its a command so change adress to A_RX
-  5. verify closing sequence TX disc - RX disc - TX UA

-  statistics (n de tramas , sucessos , duplicadas, erros, transmission duration) transmissions  3